lopes/netbox-scanner/README.md

     $ unzip netbox-scanner-master.zip -d netbox-scanner
     $ cd netbox-scanner
     $ pip install -r requirements.txt
-    $ python netbox-scanner/netbox-scanner.py
+    $ python netbox-scanner/nbscanner

 Note that `netbox-scanner` will require [Nmap](https://nmap.org/) and an instance of NetBox ready to use.

 ## Scanning the Network
-To use `netbox-scanner` as a script, simply run `netbox-scanner/netbox-scanner.py` and it'll create its configuration file (`.netbox-scanner.conf`) in your home folder:
+To use `netbox-scanner` as a script, simply run `netbox-scanner/nbscanner` and it'll create its configuration file (`.netbox-scanner.conf`) in your home folder:

-    $ python netbox-scanner.py
+    $ python nbscanner

 After that, you'll just need to edit that file with your environment settings and run the script again, and `netbox-scanner` will do the following tasks: